UQ-RCC/hpc-docs/guides/conda-environment.md

 ## Advice on conda and onBunya usage

-If you have the conda initialisation in your `.bashrc` file then you cannot use Open OnDemand.
-To use the virutal desktop in Open OnDemand you need to have clean `.bashrc` file.
+If you have the conda initialisation in your `.bashrc` file then you cannot use onBunya.
+To use the virutal desktop in onBunya you need to have clean `.bashrc` file.
 The easiest was to clean it is to run <br>
 `conda init --reverse`<br>